 DIY Scenario: Deck Built with the Wrong Grade

 A homeowner built a deck using low-grade timber intended for fencing — the boards looked solid at the store and the price was right.
 What wasn't obvious were the large knots near load points hidden on the undersides.
 After two winters with freeze-thaw cycles, joists sagged noticeably and fasteners started loosening where they'd been driven into weak spots.
+The first sign was a slight bounce when walking across the deck, which got worse over a single summer.

 The fix required replacing roughly half the structure, which cost more than buying the right grade would have in the first place.
 A frustrating lesson, but a common one: grade matters more than thickness alone.
 Thicker low-grade wood doesn't compensate for poor structural characteristics.
+You can't just "beef it up" and expect the same result as a properly graded piece.

 Professional Scenario: Cost Optimization Through Correct Grading

 A contractor building 12 townhouses initially specified high-grade structural timber everywhere — including non-load-bearing interior partitions.
 By switching to mixed grades (high for beams and joists, medium for standard stud walls, low for blocking), material costs dropped roughly 18% with no loss of safety.
 The building inspector signed off without issue because the grade stamps matched the engineering requirements.
+The savings came entirely from not over-specifying where it wasn't needed.

 Common Mistakes When Choosing Timber Grades